-The Department of the Environment, Climate and Communications has published a Green Public Procurement Strategy and Action Plan under Green Tenders - An Action Plan on Green Public Procurement, published in 2012, is the first action plan on Green Public Procurement (GPP) in Ireland35 and IADT is committed to applying the principles contained within this Strategy wherever possible and practical.
+The Department of the Environment, Climate and Communications has published a Green Public Procurement Strategy and Action Plan under Green Tenders - An Action Plan on Green Public Procurement, published in 2012, is the first action plan on Green Public Procurement (GPP) in Ireland and IADT is committed to applying the principles contained within this Strategy wherever possible and practical.

-Green Public Procurement (GPP) is defined as 'a process whereby public authorities seek to procure goods, services and works with a reduced environmental impact throughout their life cycle when compared to goods, services and works with the same primary function that would otherwise be procured.'36 https://www.gov.ie/en/publication/74075-green-tenders-an-action-plan-on-green-public-procurement/ https://eurlex.europa.eu/LexUriServ/LexUriServ.do?uri=COM:2008:0400:FIN:EN:PDF must be the achievement of value for money.
+Green Public Procurement (GPP) is defined as 'a process whereby public authorities seek to procure goods, services and works with a reduced environmental impact throughout their life cycle when compared to goods, services and works with the same primary function that would otherwise be procured.

+All public procurement must satisfy a number of objectives.
+An overarching objective must be the achievement of value for money.
 Studies have shown that green and sustainable procurement need not necessarily be a more expensive option particularly when the cost of a product is considered over its estimated economically useful life.
 In implementing GPP, it is crucial that an approach is adopted by Procurement Managers in IADT that will further Government policy while also ensuring a competitive market place where suppliers can compete aggressively resulting in the desired pricing outcome.